CloudHealth/cht_api_guide/_price-book/price-book-xml-data-format.md

   sub-fields:
    - name: startDate
      required: no
-     content: Date string specified in `yyyy-mm-dd` or `mm-dd-yyyy` of the date the rule group should take effect.
+     content: Date string specified in `yyyy-mm-dd` or `mm/dd/yyyy` of the date the rule group should take effect.
 If no date is specified, the rule group takes effect for all months.
    - name: endDate
      required: no
-     content: Date string specified in `yyyy-mm-dd` or `mm-dd-yyyy` of the date the rule group should cease effect.
+     content: Date string specified in `yyyy-mm-dd` or `mm/dd/yyyy` of the date the rule group should cease effect.
 If no date is specified, the rule group takes effect for all months.
    - name: enabled
      required: no
      content: Boolean field that specifies whether the rule group should be enabled, or `true`, or disabled, or `false`.
 Default value is `true`.